mwajdzik/course-angular/README.md

     - Resolve

+## Observable
+import {interval} from 'rxjs'

+Remember about unsubscribing!

 ## Forms:
 - template driven approach - Angular infers the Form object from the DOM
 - reactive - Form is created programmatically and synchronized with the DOM